aws-greengrass/aws-greengrass-nucleus/DEVELOPING.md

 Additionally, `mvn verify` does not run the E2E tests by default since they take longer and require additional resources.

+#### Run E2E tests in parallel
+To run E2E tests in parallel, append `-DforkCount=1C -DreuseForks=false` to the test command above.
+This enables Maven to run test classes in parallel with the number of forks up to the number of available CPU cores.

+Currently, tests cases within the same class should not run in parallel.
+This is due to the current limitation that global resources are used in logging features.

+#### Add a new E2E test
+For new tests which are non-intrusive to test environment, annotate with `@Tag("E2E")`.
+For those changing the underlying test environment, e.g. MQTT connection test, annotate with `@Tag("E2E-EXCLUSIVE")`.

 ## PR/CR
 Since development is on GitHub and not GitFarm we can't use `cr` to create a code review.
 Instead you must push to a remote branch.
 Pushing to a remote branch will give you a URL to open a pull request against `master`.